 NACEP is a professional organization for high schools and colleges that fosters and supports rigorous concurrent enrollment.
 Established in 1999 in response to the dramatic increase in concurrent enrollment courses throughout the country, NACEP serves as a national accrediting body and supports all members by providing standards of excellence, research, communication, and advocacy.

-• Northland's College in the High School program is in the process of being NACEP reaccredited.
+Northland's College in the High School program is in the process of being NACEP reaccredited.

-I acknowledge that I have received the College in the High School Student Handbook from Northland Community and Technical College and reviewed the content with a Northland employee.
+I acknowledge that I have received the Northland Community and Technical employee.

-Student Signature Student ID Number Date Student Services Signature Date
+Student Signature Student ID Number Date

+Student Services Signature Date